paulafortuna/feminicidioAvista/README.md

 #### 1.1 Crawling
-We started by enumerating all relevant newspapers: Público, Expresso, Diário de Notícias, Correio da Manhã, Sol, Visão e Jornal de Notícias.
-Arquivo.pt API allows different search methods.
-In this case enumerating keywords seemed a good approach.
+The goal here is to find news about femicide cases.
+I started by enumerating all relevant newspapers: Público, Expresso, Diário de Notícias, Correio da Manhã, Sol, Visão e Jornal de Notícias.
+Because Arquivo.pt API allows a keyword search method, enumerating keywords seemed a good approach.
 For this, a thorough keyword list was built.
-For instance, keyword such as "assassina mulher" (murders woman), for the entire list check Variables.py or the annotated dataset repository.
+For instance, keywords such as "assassina mulher" (murders woman) were included (for the entire list check the [Variables](https://github.com/paulafortuna/feminicidioAvista/blob/main/crawling/Variables.py) class or the annotated [dataset](https://github.com/paulafortuna/feminicidioAvista_dataset).
 Regarding the Arquivo.pt API the request was done with the following parameters:

 ```python
 q = keyword